How to Open a Dispensary in Florida

 The Opportunity Size

-Current estimates project that recreational marijuana sales will top $32 billion by 2024 — twice as big as what big pharmaceutical companies make on pain medications.
+Current estimates project that recreational marijuana sales will top $32 billion by 2024.
 With a population size projected to reach approximately 21.9 million in 2021, it’s clear that the state will be a hot market for recreational marijuana.

 Additionally, the legalization of recreational marijuana in the state will have significant effects on its projected tax revenue.
 According to state economists, retail impact would amount to $2.1 billion, sales tax would reach $128 million, and tourism sales and taxes could peak at $672 million.
 This also has the added benefit of preventing budget cuts to essential sectors such as healthcare and education.